 Before 8 months, a baby will think that an object has disappeared if it is covered or hidden from view.
 For example, if a special toy is covered with a cloth, an infant at 7 months will likely lose interest and look away.
 The concept that objects exist even when they can’t be seen is called “object permanence.”
-Between 8 and 12 months, babies learn through exploring and testing the environment that objects remain even when covered up or removed from view.
-At this stage, infants especially enjoy games of peek-a-boo and joyfully removing cloths to discover hidden objects.
+Between 8 and 12 months, babies learn through exploring and testing their environment that objects remain even when covered up or removed from view.
+At this stage, infants especially enjoy games of peek-a-boo and joyfully removing blankets to discover hidden objects.

 Baillargeon, R. (1994).
 How do infants learn about the physical world?
 Current Directions in Psychological Science, 3(5), 133

 Thelen, E., & Smith, L. (1994).
 A dynamic systems approach to the development of cognition and action.
 Cambridge, MA: MIT Press.